Furnace vs Boiler: Making the Right Choice for Your Home Comfort

 What is a Boiler?

-A boiler uses hydronic (water-based) heat.
+A boiler uses hydronic heat.
 It pumps hot water or steam through a piping system to baseboard heaters, cast-iron radiators, or radiant floor loops.
-Because they do not use fans, boilers provide a different quality of heat—often described as "heavy" or "cozy"—without moving dust or allergens.
+Because boilers do not rely on fans to move heat, they provide a quieter, different quality of warmth—often described as "heavy" or "cozy"—without circulating dust or allergens through the air.

-- Best for: Older homes with radiators or new builds incorporating luxurious radiant floor heating.
+- Best for: Older homes with existing radiators, or new builds incorporating radiant floor heating for a premium comfort experience.

 - Learn more: What is a boiler?